 3. MAKE THE GARLAND

 I added a small piece of Gaffers tape on both ends of the string for easier stringing of the beads.
-However, these beads are big, many times I had to use an awl tool to push the string to the other side of the bead.
+However, these beads are big, and I often used an awl tool to push the string to the other side of the bead.

 4. MAKE THE TASSELS